 Most of us know the stories of Joseph and of King David.

 Joseph was “well-built and handsome” and his master’s wife said, “Come to bed with me!”
-(Gen. 39:6-7) Joseph was a single guy and probably had typical male urges, but his godly response was to run away, and God blessed him for his faithfulness.
+(Genesis 39:6-7) Joseph was a single guy and probably had typical male urges, but his godly response was to run away, and God blessed him for his faithfulness.

-King David on the other hand allowed himself to be transfixed by Bathsheba bathing nearby and overlook what he knew was right and summoned for her in order to sleep with her (2 Sam.
-11:2-4).
+King David on the other hand allowed himself to be transfixed by Bathsheba bathing nearby and overlook what he knew was right and summoned for her in order to sleep with her (2 Samuel 11:2-4).
 That wrong choice was followed up by many more, which eventually led to the death of Bathsheba’s husband.
 King David gave into temptation and failed to walk away.

 Most of us know what is right and wrong, just like Joseph and David, but as a testament to our amazing (God-given) creative abilities, we reason and justify why “this time” is okay because our situation is “different.”
 We can easily lose sight of right and wrong and the consequences of our actions when we allow our emotions to get the better of us.

 I’m reminded of the movie, Indiana Jones and the Last Crusade where Indiana and his father search for the Holy Grail (the cup Jesus supposedly drank out of at the Last Supper).
 After they find the grail and the healing power of it, it falls into a crevasse.
 One of their nemeses chooses to reach for it rather than accept their help and she falls to her death.
 Indiana faces the same decision as he goes after the grail, but his father says, “Indiana, let it go.”
 When Indiana realizes his father cares more about him than the grail (and wasn’t meant to have it), Indiana accepts his father’s help to safety.